Silverscale/Basics---Yandex-music/README.md

 # Basics - Yandex music

-Project for the "Python Fundamentals" sprint of the Tripleten learning platform.

 Analyze the music preferences of the inhabitants of Springfield and Shelbyville.

+This is the project for "Sprint 5: Python Fundamentals" of Tripleten's Data Analyst course.

 ---